MVK2803/Persona.Ai/README.md

-## Random Persona Generator
+## Persona.AI

-The Random Persona Generator project is a tool that utilizes the power of OpenAI's GPT-3 API (DALL·E) to generate a random persona including their biodata and a AI-generated image.
+Persona.AI project is a tool that utilizes the power of OpenAI's GPT-3 API (DALL·E) to generate a random persona including their biodata and an AI-generated image.
 This project showcases the capabilities of OpenAI's API to generate diverse and unique outputs based on given inputs.

 The biodata of the persona is generated using OpenAI's GPT-3 language model, which has been trained on a large corpus of text data and can generate human-like text.
 The generated biodata includes details such as the persona's name, age, occupation, location, and other personal information.